-(1) Alters expenditures or salaries;
+- (c) Notwithstanding subsections (a) and (b) of this section, any of the bills listed in subsection (a) of this section or an amendment to such bill may change existing law if the change: - (1) Alters expenditures or salaries; - (2) Changes the scope or character of a program which must be reduced, increased, or changed because of an increase or decrease of funds appropriated for the program or because of changes in federal law or regulation; or - (3) Modifies any function of State government which necessitates a transfer of funds from one department to another;

-- (2) Changes the scope or character of a program which must be reduced, increased, or changed because of an increase or decrease of funds appropriated for the program or because of changes in federal law or regulation; or - (3) Modifies any function of State government which necessitates a transfer of funds from one department to another;
+provided, that for a provision to be in order under this subsection, it must be recommended to the General Assembly in a written report adopted by the Appropriations/Base Budget Committee before or at the same time the bill is reported, or if such provision is contained in a floor amendment, the sponsor of the amendment must present to the Principal Clerk at or before the time the amendment is offered an explanation of the amendment for distribution to each member of the Senate.

-provided, that for a provision to be in order under this subsection, it must be recommended to the General Assembly in a written report adopted by the Appropriations Committee before or at the same time the bill is reported, or if such provision is contained in a floor amendment, the sponsor of the amendment must present to the Principal Clerk at or before the time the amendment is offered an explanation of the amendment for distribution to each member of the Senate.
+RULE 42.5.
+Appropriations/Base Budget Committee meetings. - Notwithstanding the provisions of G.S.
+143-14, and pursuant to the last sentence thereof, the Appropriations/Base Budget Cochairs may in their exclusive discretion direct that the Appropriations/Base Budget Committee or its subcommittees or both may consider the budget and the budget plan including all appropriations in separate meetings from the House of Representatives and may do all things set forth in said statute separately from the House of Representatives.

-- RULE 42.5.
-Appropriations Committee meetings.-(a) Notwithstanding the provisions of G.S.
-143-14, and pursuant to the last sentence thereof, the Appropriations Chairman may in his or her sole discretion direct that the Appropriations Committee or its subcommittees or both may consider the budget and the budget plan including all appropriations in separate meetings from the House of Representatives and may do all things set forth in said Statute separately from the House of Representatives. - (b) Notwithstanding the provisions of G.S.
-143-14, and pursuant to the last sentence thereof, the Capital Expenditures and Improvements Chairman may in his or her sole discretion direct that the Capital Expenditures and Improvements Committee or its subcommittees or both may consider the budget and the budget plan including all appropriations in separate meetings from the House of Representatives and may do all things set forth in said Statute separately from the House of Representatives. - RULE 43.
-First reading; reference to committee.-All bills filed for introduction and all House bills received in the office of the Principal Clerk not later than one and one-half hours preceding the convening of the Senate, upon presentation to the Senate, shall be read in regular order of business by their number and title which shall constitute the first reading of the bill.
-Unless otherwise disposed of, the Reading Clerk shall announce the referral of the bill which shall have been referred by the Principal Clerk of the Senate under the supervision of the Chairman of the Committee on Rules and Operation of the Senate or in his absence the Vice-Chairman of said Committee.
+RULE 43.
+First reading; reference to committee. - All bills filed for introduction and all House bills received in the office of the Principal Clerk not later than one and one-half hours preceding the convening of the Senate, upon presentation to the Senate, shall be read in regular order of business by their number and title which shall constitute the first reading of the bill.
+The Chair of the Committee on Rules and Operations of the Senate or, in the Chair's absence, the Vice-Chair of the Committee shall refer to a Senate committee all bills introduced in the Senate or received from the House of Representatives.
+Upon the referral being made, the Chair of the Committee on Rules and Operations of the Senate shall notify the Principal Clerk of the Senate of the referral, and the Reading Clerk shall announce the referral of the bill.
 The Principal Clerk shall inform the Presiding Officer of the referral.
 The title and referral shall be entered upon the Journal.

-Bills may be referred to more than one committee serially, i.e. "S.B.is referred to the Committee on Finance and upon a favorable report referred to the Appropriations Committee."
+Bills may be referred to more than one committee serially, i.e. "S.B. is referred to the Committee on Finance and upon a favorable report referred to the Appropriations/Base Budget Committee."

 RULE 44.
-Bills to receive three readings.-Every bill shall receive three readings before being passed, and the Presiding Officer shall give notice at each reading whether it be the first, second, or third.
-After the first reading, unless a motion is made by some Senator, the Reading Clerk shall announce the referral as set forth in Rule 43.
-No bill shall be amended upon the floor of the Senate until it has been twice read.
+Bills to receive three readings. - Every bill shall receive three readings before being passed, and the Presiding Officer shall give notice at each reading whether it be the first, second, or third.
+The Reading Clerk shall announce the referral as set forth in Rule 43.
+No bill shall be amended upon the floor of the Senate, except under Rule 45.1, until it has been twice read.
 Senate simple resolutions shall not require three readings.